November 3, 2022 at 5:01 p.m.

 The iPhone battery can support hundreds of charge cycles in its lifespan.
 This article provides tips that can extend iPhone battery lifespan.

 An iPhone’s battery can go through 300-500 full charge cycles before it degrades.
 After this point, the battery still functions, but can only hold about 80% of its original capacity.
 Over time, the battery continues to lose its ability to recharge and must be replaced.
 This is as inevitable as human aging.
 Much like aging, with proper care, you can extend your iPhone battery’s lifespan and enjoy years of optimal battery performance.

-I own an iPhone 4 that’s almost 5 years old.
-I still use it every day to play Spotify music.
-Even though this phone is an ancient relic, I managed to preserve the battery capacity by following some simple practices.
-The tips in this article are based on personal experience, Apple’s product information and research from Electropaedia and Battery University.
+Even though this phone is an ancient relic, I managed to preserve its battery capacity by following some simple practices.
+The tips in this article are based on personal experience, Apple’s product information, and research from Electropaedia and Battery University.
 Let’s take a look at how to extend iPhone battery lifespan.

 Heat Damages the iPhone Battery

 Lithium-ion batteries lose their ability to hold a charge when exposed to heat.
 Too much heat can cause a runaway thermal reaction, which damages components in the battery.
 There are different stages to a runaway thermal reaction.
 Each stage causes more damage to the battery.